habuka036/wakame-vdc-wiki/en/install-guide.md

 #### Install webui

 This is Wakame-vdc's GUI.
-It's actually a rails application that sits in front of the dcmgr web API.
+It's actually a [Rails application](http://rubyonrails.org) that sits in front of the dcmgr web API.

     sudo yum install -y wakame-vdc-webui-vmapp-config